adam-sse/geneseer-test-driver/README.md

 `net.ssehub.program_repair.geneseer.evaluation.TestResult` of the executed test, or `null` if either the class could not be loaded (see above) or the test method does not exist within that class.

+* `"HEARTBEAT"`: The result of this command is a single `java.lang.String` with the content `"alive"`.
+This is useful for checking if the process is still responding (e.g. during debugging).

 Note that you do not need to depend on this project to deserialize the `TestResult` class.
 It is possible to create a structurally equivalent class and deserialize into that.
 This requires: